King Abdulaziz International Airport: Hajj Terminal

 Because of Jeddah's proximity to the city of Mecca, the airport has a dedicated Hajj Terminal built to handle pilgrims taking part in the annual Islamic Hajj pilgrimage.
 The Hajj Terminal can accommodate 80,000 travelers at any given time.
 The terminal building was designed by Bangladeshi-American architect Fazlur Rahman Khan of Skidmore, Owings & Merrill, and is known for its tent-like roof structure, engineered by Horst Berger of Geiger Berger Associates.
 The roof is composed of ten modules, each consisting of twenty-one white tent-like Teflon-coated fiberglass structures suspended from pylons.
 The modules are grouped together into two blocks of five modules each, separated by a landscaped mall between the blocks.

 Only customs, baggage handling and similar facilities are located in the air-conditioned building.
 The vast majority of the complex is a flexible, open area called the Terminal Support Area, which is conceived to function like a village, even consisting of a souk and mosque.
 Not enclosed by walls, this area is sheltered from the intense sun while allowing for natural ventilation; because of this, some consider it to be a green, environmentally-friendly building.
 The Hajj Terminal received the Aga Khan Award for Architecture in 1983.

 Development projects

 A development project for the airport started in 2006.
 The plan included the construction of Terminal 1 and the tallest air traffic control tower in the world at 136 m, airfield hard-standing and paved areas, lighting, fuel network systems, electronic passenger guidance systems and a new storm water drainage network.
 The development project also includes newly constructed support services building and upgrades to the existing runway and airfield systems.

 In 2023, it was announced that a further expansion of the airport is planned.
-A fourth runway and a new Terminal 2 are to be built.
+A fourth runway and a new Terminal 2 are to be built, while Terminal 1 will be expanded; this project was meant to be completed by 2031.